confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Are some of these algorithms in some sense better than others?
 Algorithm analysis is the study of this question.

-In this chapter we will analyze four algorithms; two for each of the following common tasks:
+In this chapter we will analyse four algorithms; two for each of the following common tasks:

 * *sorting*: ordering a list of values